Prohibited Items in Dumpsters

 Some items will be accepted by certain dumpster providers and rejected by others.
 It is up to you to carefully read and review the list of items each company will or will not accept.

-In addition, some dumpster companies will permit certain items to be placed in their dumpsters, subject to an extra fee.
+In addition, some dumpster companies will permit certain items to be placed in their dumpsters for an additional fee.
 Appliances and mattresses are a couple of examples.
-Again, if you plan to dispose of one or more of these items, make sure to carefully review your provider’s policy and fees.
+Again, if you plan to dispose of one or more of these items please make sure to carefully review your provider’s policy and fees.

 Be aware of items with any of these symbols on their labels.
 They generally can be found on most chemical products, such as household cleaning solutions or sprays.